Ever wondered, how many conscious decisions do we make every day?

 Every entrepreneur, therefore, needs to understand the pattern of thinking.

-Design in thinking is a non-linear process where you deal with more assumptions and theories based on your current resources and situation.
+Design thinking is a non-linear process where you deal with more assumptions and theories based on your current resources and situation.

 The idea was not well known to many until around the 1970s when English author Tony Buzan introduced the Mind Mapping technique.